-Lab 265 at The School of Electrical and Information Engineering @ The University of Sydney
+Lab 265 @ The School of Electrical & Information Engineering @ Sydney University

 This Electrical Engineering Lab has recently undergone a dramatic refurbishment designed and documented by our practice.